jinghuazhao/FM-pipeline/README.md

 ### --- GWAS summary statistics ---

-The input will be GWAS summary statistics described at https://github.com/jinghuazhao/SUMSTATS.

-This format is in line with joint/conditional analysis by GCTA.
+The input will be GWAS summary statistics described at https://github.com/jinghuazhao/SUMSTATS, in line with joint/conditional analysis by GCTA involving chromosomal positions.

 ### --- Reference panel ---

-The pipeline uses a reference panel in a .GEN format, taking into account directions of effect in both the GWAS summary statistics and the reference panel.
+The pipeline uses a reference panel in a .gen.gz format, taking into account directions of effect in both the GWAS summary statistics and the reference panel.
 Its development will facilitate summary statistics from a variety of consortiua as with reference panels such as the HRC and 1000Genomes.

-A .GEN file is required for each region, named such that chr{chr}\_{start}\_{end}.gen, together with a sample file.
+A .gen.gz file is required for each region, named such that chr{chr}\_{start}\_{end}.gen.gz, together with a sample file.
 For our own data, [st.do](files/st.do) is written to generate such files from their whole chromosome counterpart using SNPinfo.dta.gz which has the following information,

 chr |        rsid  |      RSnum |    pos |    FreqA2 |    info  | type |  A1  | A2